webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 +    pass.setVertexBuffer(0, vertexBuffer);
 ```

-The `0` here corresponds to first element of the the render pipeline `buffers`
+The `0` here corresponds to first element of the render pipeline `buffers`
 array we specified above.

 And with that we've switched from using a storage buffer for vertices to a